NRG

 Step 4: Order the energy

-Now you have determined how much if any the user may need you can now go to the next section to dynamically assign the amount the user needs
+Now you have determined how much if any the user may need you can now go to the next to dynamically assign the amount the user needs